slatedocs/slate/source/index.html.md

 ## How To

-You can get a quick, rough estimate of your carbon footprint by using U.S. average values.
+You can get a quick, rough estimate of your carbon footprint by using U.S. average amounts.
 They are provided (along with other useful information) in the "tool tips" throughout the calculator.

 For a more accurate estimate, use your own numbers.
 Gather your utility bills (electricity, natural gas, fuel oil, propane) to calculate your average use over a year.
 You can find your car's rated fuel efficiency at [fueleconomy.gov](https://fueleconomy.gov/), or you can [calculate your car's actual efficiency](https://www.fueleconomy.gov/mpg/MPG.do?action=calcMPG).